JetBrains/intellij-sdk-docs/basics/ide_development_instance.md

 > **TIP** Please see also [Advanced Configuration](https://www.jetbrains.com/help/idea/tuning-the-ide.html) for general VM options and properties.

 ## Using a JetBrains Runtime for the Development Instance
-A common use case is to develop (build) a plugin project against a JDK, e.g., Java 8, and then run or debug the plugin in a Development Instance of the IDE.
+An everyday use case is to develop (build) a plugin project against a JDK, e.g., Java 8, and then run or debug the plugin in a Development Instance of the IDE.
 In such a situation, Development Instance must use a JetBrains Runtime (JBR) rather than the JDK used to build the plugin project.

 The JetBrains Runtime is an environment for running IntelliJ Platform-based IDEs on Windows, macOS, and Linux.